 The DS-2CD2132F-IWS is ideal for both indoor and outdoor surveillance applications.
 It is fully weatherproof and so should fare well in all weather conditions.
 It also acts as an effective deterrent due to vandal-proof design.
 It is also compact at Φ111 mm× 82mm (4.4” × 3.2”).back to menu ↑ back to menu ↑

 As always with Hikvision, there is a camera to suit every use case and every application.
-There are two variants of the same dome camera: the DS-2CD2132F-IS model (without the WiFi function) and the DS-2CD2132F-IWS which adds Wi-Fi connectivity.
+There are two variants of the same dome camera which you can view on Amazon: the DS-2CD2132F-IS model (without the WiFi function) and the DS-2CD2132F-IWS which adds Wi-Fi connectivity.
 In all other respects, these cameras are exactly the same.

 We reviewed the non-WiFi DS-2CD2132F-IS model.

 |Minimum illumination||0.07Lux @ (F1.2, AGC ON) ,0 Lux with IR,|